miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 The code also includes several "speedbump" explanations (`llm_speedbump_dict`) that seem intended to guide the development process and prevent common pitfalls.
 These explanations emphasize simplicity, server-side state management, and the use of specific libraries and patterns.

 Overall, this codebase appears to be a sophisticated framework for interactive coding and learning.
 I'm ready to dive deeper into specific aspects or functionalities based on your goals and questions.

+---

+## Open-ended Thoughts From Gemini Advanced Pro

+> My technique with documenting my articles here as a blog means I have some
+> very convenient article "meta data" about my codebase.
+It's literally the
+> storytelling and context that surrounds the code, and it's super-useful to
+> give a model so they can really sync-up with your thinking!

 **Me**: This is all true!
 Here's where I recently got up to.
 This is an article describing it...